dzzie/humidor.net/readme.md

 This code and hardware schmatics are for a temperature controlled web enabled humidor.

+This allows you to monitor your investment from anywhere in the world, and receive immediate alerts if it requires attention.

 About:
 ----------------------------------------------